cssr-tools/plopm/docs/text/installation.rst

     You can create a .sh file (e.g., build_opm_mpi.sh), copy the previous lines, and run in the terminal **source build_opm_mpi.sh**

 Regarding the reading of from OPM Flow output files (i.e., .EGRID, .INIT, .UNRST), it is possible to use the opm python package instead of resdata (e.g., it seems the opm Python package is faster than resdata to read large simulation files).
-To use opm, you first need to install it, by executing in the terminal **pip install opm**.
+To use opm, you first need to install it, by executing in the terminal **pip install opm** and when executing plopm adding the flag **-u opm**.

 .. _macOS: